What is pet insurance for a pre-existing condition?

 How to find the best pet insurance cover for pre-existing conditions?

-Some insurers may offer limited cover if the condition is considered temporary and your pet has been symptom-free for a certain period.
-A few also let you apply for a review after some time to reassess the exclusion.
 You can provide the insurer with documentation from your vet to check whether any pre-existing conditions may be covered.

 Keep in mind that different insurers treat pre-existing conditions differently.
 Some may allow coverage for certain issues, while others might exclude them entirely.
 It’s worth comparing what’s on offer to see what suits your pet’s health needs.

-If your pet is older, you may find that only accident cover is available.
+However, if your pet is older, you may find that only accident cover is available.
 Some insurers may even refuse to accept pets beyond a certain age.
 Getting cover while your pet is young and healthy can help reduce exclusions down the line.

 You can compare pet insurance with Canstar, and search various policies on our database based on the kind of pet you have and your particular coverage needs.